TRAP33ZOID/zoiddd/PROJECT_HANDOVER.md

 The next agent taking over should focus on these priorities:

 1.  **Voice Integration:** Continue integrating real-time voice capabilities (Speech-to-Text and Text-to-Speech) to fulfill the Retell AI-like voice agent goal.

+## 8. Phase 3: Voice Integration - Custom Server Requirement

+The implementation of the real-time voice agent relies on WebSockets for bidirectional audio streaming.
+Due to limitations in the Next.js App Router, a custom Node.js server file (e.g., `server.js`) is required to wrap the Next.js application and handle the WebSocket upgrade event on the `/api/voice` path.

+**Required Custom Server Setup:**
+The custom server must:
+1. Import and initialize the Next.js app.
+2. Start a standard Node.js HTTP server.
+3. Call `initializeWebSocketServer(httpServer)` from `lib/websocket-server.ts`.
+4. Listen for the `upgrade` event on the HTTP server and call `handleUpgrade(req, socket, head)` from `lib/websocket-server.ts` when the path is `/api/voice`.
+5. Update the `dev` and `start` scripts in `package.json` to use the custom server file.